ajkoenig/youtube-viewcounts/README.md

 # youtube-viewcounts
-Pulls all YouTube viewcounts for a specific artist.
+Pulls all YouTube viewcounts for a specific channel.